-As of the beginning of 2022, five Russian arbitral institutions have obtained a permission and the right to administer disputes - the Russian Arbitration Centre at the Russian Institute of Modern Arbitration (RIMA), Arbitration Centre at the Russian Union of Industrialists and Entrepreneurs, National Center for Sports Arbitration at the autonomous non-profit organisation Sports Arbitration Chamber, Arbitration Center at the autonomous nonprofit organisation National Institute for the Development of Arbitration in the Fuel and Energy Complex, and Arbitration Institution at the All-Russian industrial association of employers Union of Machine-Builders of Russia.
+As of the beginning of 2023, five Russian arbitral institutions have obtained a permission and the right to administer disputes - the Russian Arbitration Centre at the Russian Institute of Modern Arbitration (RAC), Arbitration Centre at the Russian Union of Industrialists and Entrepreneurs (RUIE), National Center for Sports Arbitration at the autonomous non-profit organisation Sports Arbitration Chamber (Centre for Sports Arbitration), Arbitration Center at the autonomous non-profit organisation National Institute for the Development of Arbitration in the Fuel and Energy Complex, and Arbitration Institution at the All-Russian industrial association of employers Union of Machine-Builders of Russia.

 In January 2017, the ICAC approved special rules whereby it acts as appointing authority.
-The Arbitration Centre at the Russian Union of Industrialists and Entrepreneurs has the provisions to the same in the Arbitration Rules adopted in June 2018.
-The Arbitration Rules of the Arbitration Institution at the All-Russian industrial association of employers Union of Machine-Builders of Russia adopted in July 2021 contain the general right to act as appointing authority.
-The RIMA Arbitration Rules, effective from March 2019 and Arbitration Rules of the Arbitration Center at the autonomous nonprofit organisation National Institute for the Development of Arbitration in the Fuel and Energy Complex, effective from April 2021, do not envisage such service.
+The RUIE has the provisions to the same effect in the Arbitration Rules adopted in June 2018.
+The Arbitration Rules of the Arbitration Institution at the All-Russian industrial association of employers Union of Machine-Builders of Russia adopted in July 2021 also contain the general right to act as appointing authority.